 One of the ways of giving tenants a say in what we do is to meet with tenant representatives to discuss issues of concern.
-Clydesdale currently has two recognised Registered Tenant Organisations:
+Clydesdale currently has a recognised Registered Tenant Organisations:

 - The Clydesdale Tenants’ & Residents’ Group – email at email@example.com